 This infographic showcases useful stress management strategies for college students.
 Take a deep breath and enjoy.

-Take an already-busy life that may include work and family obligations, add college classes and studying, sprinkle in exams, budgeting, and other interests, and then try to have a social life on top of it all...However, it's not all bleak.
-Let’s look at some ways college students can alleviate stress, succeed in college, and live healthy, balanced lives.
+Take an already busy life that may include work and family obligations, add college classes and studying, sprinkle in exams, budgeting, and other interests, and then try to have a social life on top of it all.
+It’s easy to see why college students are so stressed.
+Let’s look at some ways students can alleviate stress, succeed in college, and live healthy, balanced lives.

-Did you know that an unhealthy diet can increase your stress levels?
-When you eat healthy, you equip your body with the nutrition it needs to fight stress.
-Avoid high-fat, high-sugar foods and go easy on the caffeine.
+Did you know that an unhealthy diet can affect your ability to manage stress levels?
+Equip your body with the nutrition it needs to fight stress.
+Avoid high-fat, high-sugar foods, and go easy on the caffeine.1

-This is one of the best things you can do to reduce stress.
-Exercise produces endorphins, the feel-good chemicals that act as natural painkillers, and it also improves sleep, which in turn reduces stress.
+This is one of the best activities you can engage in to reduce stress.2 Exercise produces endorphins, the feel-good chemicals in the brain that act as natural painkillers and that can lower stress levels.
 Try walking, jogging, or yoga.

 Have an Outlet

-You need a break most when you believe you don’t have time to take a break.
-Find a new hobby, play sports, paint, draw, garden —do something that gives you an outlet from the tension of everyday life.3
+It’s when you don’t think you have time for a break that you need it the most.
+Find a new hobby, play sports, join a club, paint, draw, garden — something that gives you an outlet from the tension of everyday life.3

 Build a Support System

 Having a strong support system is vital to weathering stressful times and living a joyful life.
 Surround yourself with family or friends who lift you up, encourage you, listen without judgment, and provide sound perspective.